piixell07/piixell07/README.md

 ## 👨🏽‍💻 Personal Profile

-Highly motivated Computer Science student at NACIT, currently pursuing an **Advanced Diploma in Computing**.
+Highly motivated Computer Science student at NACIT.
 Skilled in full-stack web development, mobile application development, and database management.
 Passionate about digital innovation and problem-solving, seeking internship opportunities to contribute to impactful ICT projects.

 ---